stephenplusplus/gcloud-streams-test/readme.md

 Anytime the `process.memoryUsage().heapUsed` value changes, its value is printed along with how many results have been processed at that time.

   - `npm start` - Start the server.
-  - `npm run all` - Run both of the tests in series.
+  - `npm run all` - Run all of the tests in series.
   - `npm run old` - Run the old style.
   - `npm run new` - Run the new style.